Local 2-separators: Explorer neighbourhood

 A connected graph is \emph{$r$-locally 2-connected} if it does not have an $r$-local cutvertex and it has a cycle of length at most $r$.
 So there are no $r$-locally $2$-connected graphs for $r<3$.
 A graph is \emph{$r$-locally $2$-connected} if all its components are $r$-locally $2$-connected.

 A connected $r$-locally 2-connected graph is \emph{$r$-locally 3-connected} if it does not have an $r$-local $2$-separator and it has at least four vertices.
-A graph is \emph{$r$-locally $3$-connected} if it $r$-locally 2-connected and all its components are $r$-locally $3$-connected.
+A graph is \emph{$r$-locally $3$-connected} if all its components are $r$-locally $3$-connected. \end{dfn}

-\begin{eg} A cycle of length $r+1$ is not $r$-locally 2-connected and has no $r$-local 2-separator.
-Hence it is reasonable to add the assumption of `local $2$-connectivity' in the definition of `local 3-connectivity'. \end{eg}
+\begin{eg} A cycle of length $r+1$ is not $r$-locally $2$-connected.
+Moreover if it has more than three edges, any of its vertices together with any of its neighbours forms an $r$-local $2$-separator.

+Cycles of lengths at most $r$ are $r$-locally $2$-connected and not $r$-locally 3-connected if they have at least four edges. \end{eg}